abguy/trade-processor/worker/README.md

 Perhaps it is not the best solution but it is good enough for [our purpose](https://github.com/abguy/trade-processor).
 Modern PHP has an amazing number of different frameworks, libraries, components and so on.
-PHP programs could be easily covered by tests.
+PHP programs also could be easily covered by tests.

 I've implemented the worker with validation, colorized console output, with ability to configure output verbosity level, etc.
 The result program is able to process **30k messages for less than a minute**.
 It needs  **~7 Mb of memory** for execution.